Save Your Car Through Chapter 7 or Chapter 13 Bankruptcy

 Once we determine that a chapter 7 bankruptcy is right for you, you will need to provide us with some documents, such as your last two years of tax returns, recent pay stubs, copies of all of your debt statements.
 We need these documents in order to prepare the Chapter 7 Petition and Schedules.
 Once we draft and file the court documents with the Bankruptcy Court all creditors cannot take any additional action against you to recover debt.
 This prohibition is called a Bankruptcy Stay.
 The “Stay” is in effect throughout the bankruptcy process.

-Approximately one month after the filing of the Bankruptcy you will appear with one of our attorneys from Eric Pratt Law Firm at a meeting with the Chapter 7 Bankruptcy Trustee assigned to your case.
+Approximately one month after the filing of the Bankruptcy you will appear with one of our attorneys from Pratt & Maegli Law Firm at a meeting with the Chapter 7 Bankruptcy Trustee assigned to your case.
 This meeting lasts approximately 20 minutes.
 The Trustee examines your Petition and asks some questions about your income and expenses.
 Assuming that there is no further information requested, your case will be concluded.
 Approximately two months following the meeting, if there are no objections from your creditors you will receive a discharge.

 Contact us today to talk to us about your specific situation and decide if filing for bankruptcy is right for you.